jupyter/jupyter-sphinx/doc/source/index.rst

   a['jello']

-Additionally, any output sent to the ``stderr`` stream of a cell will result in jupyter-sphinx raising an exception.
+Additionally, any output sent to the ``stderr`` stream of a cell will result in jupyter-sphinx producing a warning.
 This behaviour can be suppressed (and the ``stderr`` stream printed as regular output) by providing the ``stderr`` option::

   .. jupyter-execute::